 Jude has always been involved with the different schools her children have attended, and while a mum of a student there, she has come up with various ideas for fundraisers and then produced them.

-For one school she’d make a dozen auction clips with their year 13 media studies students – helping them shoot and edit a story to a script she’d written with the provider of the prize.
-The end edit would play to a live audience at a fundraiser.
-Jude would also co - present the evening working up a script to include the various entertainment strands to the evening.
+For one school she’d make a dozen auction clips with their year 13 media studies students – helping them learn to shoot and edit a story to a script she’d written with the provider of the prize.
+The end edit would play to a live audience at a fundraiser, with the media students enjoying seeing their work have an audience.
+Jude would also co - produce and co -present the evening, working up a script to include the various entertainment strands.

 For another school she organised the entertainment for over 1000+ people at a black tie dinner fundraiser for two schools who were ‘old foes’ but gallant opponents, including a bespoke version of “7 Days” working in with their producers.
 She also tracked down ex All Blacks from either school and made clips to play on the night as together they celebrated the most contested school boy rugby cup in NZ, on the eve of their 200th game.
-She has also spent time interviewing significant members of the school community, archiving their thoughts and memories in audio visual clips for their school history (and indeed NZ’s).
+The evening was also a multi camera event to capture it for posterity.
+She has also spent time interviewing significant members of the school community, archiving their thoughts and memories in audio visual clips for their school history (and indeed NZ’s history).

-Another project has been to supply academically robust written works for a multinational company around parenting.
+Another project has been to supply academically robust, literature reviews for a multinational company around child development and parenting.
 This involved getting a review panel together and a suitably qualified writing team to produce scientific literature reviews of various parenting topics (written by qualified academic writers, often PHD level).
 It also required an accompanying consumer friendly derivative of each topic, true to the intent of the original piece, as well as snackable content for social media.

-Jude also consults to various organisations on short term contracts, is planning on some radio work, and wants to extend her support for families via initiatives that help either the parent or child.
+Jude also consults to various organisations on short term contracts for a varity of reasons.
 She continues to support good causes both in ad hoc ways and as an ambassador for the New Zealand Breast Cancer Foundation and The Young New Zealander’s Foundation.